nielskee/draft-articles/TechnicalHiringPart2.md

 about your company and its requirements.

-Also remember that screening is supposed to be quick, focused, and relatively low-investment.
-I talk to experienced developers who find the process that companies put in place time-consuming and and burdensome.
+Also remember that screening is supposed to be quick, focused, and relatively low&#8209;investment.
+I talk to experienced developers who find the process that companies put in place time&#8209;consuming and and burdensome.
 In some cases they'll make a choice to go with companies who have a simpler and faster selection process.

 This is not because they're lazy people, but because they're *busy* people.
-In-demand developers will simply not have the time for your 6-stage interview process spread over three months.
+In&#8209;demand developers will simply not have the time for your 6&#8209;stage interview process spread over three months.
 You need to keep it efficient - hire people with confidence, but don't test their patience and make them look elsewhere.
 You can keep loading on more tests and assessments, but you'll just have fewer people engaged.
 You won't get to the finish line with the best candidates, you get there *with the ones that are left*.

 - You have a finite amount of time with a candidate, so make it count.
 Use the **right** screening and interviewing approaches, not